TimeRewarder/timerewarder.github.io/index.md

 > Can explore trajectories like (b), but fails to learn grasping.
 This is because [Value for lifting the ball (b)] << [Value for pushing it away (a)].
 -->

-## Method
+## Solution: Automatic Discount Scheduling
 To address the above issue, we propose to restrict the impact of later rewards until the agent has mastered the previous behavior.
-Our **Automatic Discount Scheduling** method continuously monitors the agent’s learning progress and dynamically assigns a discount factor that positively correlates with the progress.
+Our method continuously monitors the agent’s learning progress and dynamically assigns a discount factor that positively correlates with the progress.

 <!--
 For tasks with progress dependency, we restrict the impact of later rewards until the agent has mastered the previous behaviors by adaptively alters the discount factor.